winitzki/scall/tutorial/programming_dhall.md

 p : Kind
 ```

-Other possible values of type `Kind` are type constructor kinds, such as `Type → Type`, as well as other type expressions involving the symbol `Type`.
+Other possible values of type `Kind` are "type constructor" kinds, such as `Type → Type`, as well as other type expressions involving the symbol `Type`.

 ```dhall
 ⊢ :type (Type → Type) → Type